 Equality and diversity procedure

-What do we expect from our volunteers and adult members?
+What do we need from our adult volunteers?

-You should provide a warm, friendly and inclusive environment for everyone you work with at Girlguiding.
+You should provide a warm, friendly and inclusive environment for everyone you meet at Girlguiding.
 This means making all young members and volunteers feel welcome and free to be themselves.
-Whoever they are and wherever they’re from.

 It’s also your responsibility to report any inappropriate behaviour which may breach our policy.
 We’re here to support volunteers, adult members and parents or carers to raise concerns and challenge discrimination, whatever form it takes.